Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Real Cases

 \section{Real Cases}

 We provide several real examples randomly selected from OpenWebText and the cross-domain scenario PHX$\rightarrow$HSS across different models.
-From our observations, there are no significant qualitative differences are apparent between the generated texts.
+Note that, as discussed in Section~\ref{subsec: evade detection}, the parameter $\alpha$ controls the trade-off between attack effectiveness and text generation quality: higher $\alpha$ leads to higher reward according to the detector, but also strays away from pre-trained LLM and thus decays in quality.
+With this in mind, the following examples are generated with $\alpha=1.5$, which as shown in previous sections can be considered an effective attack.
+From our observations, no significant qualitative differences are apparent between the generated texts.